from on .

 Lauren Nightingale Todd Deputy Housemistress

-I joined Tudor Hall as Deputy Housemistress of the IVs in September 2016 and I am now looking forward to working with the Todds.
-Over the past six years I have taught a variety of subjects in different schools.
+I joined Tudor Hall as Deputy Housemistress of the IVs in September 2016 and moved to Todd House in 2017.
+In the past, I have taught a variety of subjects in different schools.
 Alongside this, I also gained a lot of experience working in an international boarding house in Bedford.